RafaelEdKepler/beer-ecommerce-front/README.md

 # 🍻 Brewery E-commerce Frontend

-Welcome to the **Brewery E-commerce Frontend**, a modern web application built to provide an immersive experience for beer lovers.
+Welcome to the **Beer E-commerce Frontend**, a modern web application.
 This project is designed using modern frontend technologies to ensure performance, scalability, and maintainability.

 ## 🚀 Technologies Used